Robert Zemeckis: 2004–present: Career fluctuations

 In 2004, Zemeckis re-collaborated with Hanks for The Polar Express, based on Chris Van Allsburg's children's book of the same name.
 The Polar Express utilized the computer animation technique known as motion capture, where the movements of the actors are captured digitally and used as the basis for the animated characters.
-As the very first film to use motion capture, The Polar Express caused The New York Times to write that, "Whatever critics and audiences make of this movie, from a technical perspective it could mark a turning point in the gradual transition from an analog to a digital cinema."
-Zemeckis served as an executive producer for Monster House (2006), a family-friendly horror comedy that used motion capture.
+As the first film to use motion capture, The Polar Express caused The New York Times to write that, "Whatever critics and audiences make of this movie, from a technical perspective it could mark a turning point in the gradual transition from an analog to a digital cinema."
+Zemeckis served as an executive producer for Monster House (2006), a family-friendly horror comedy film that used motion capture.